roo-shy/JavaScriptIntroduction/README.md

 # JavaScriptIntroduction

+    Assign "Hello World" to a variable message
+    Assign a different string to a different variable Assign a number to a variable
+    Use string interpolation'ish to display the number in a string Make an array of your favorite movies or books or bands.

 #Intro to JavaScript
 //Turn a sentence into an Array, and select the words that are six characters long http://codepen.io/rooshy/pen/aNBQmQ?editors=0010